Know Your Scalers: All-Star Anterior Designs Every Hygienist Needs To Try

-Thus, the majority of us use only a very small subset of instruments from the wide spectrum offered, even over the span of longer careers.
-As a result, even on the rare occasions we are encouraged to choose new instruments ourselves, we tend to reorder the same few instruments we have become accustomed to in practice.
-Furthermore, those of us who want to research other instruments find very little pertinent clinical information available in traditional product catalogues or websites.
+Even over the span of longer careers, the majority of hygienists use only a very small subset of instruments from the wide spectrum offered.
+As a result, even on the rare occasions they are encouraged to choose new instruments, they tend to reorder the same few instruments they have become accustomed to in practice.
+For those who do want to research other instruments, very little pertinent clinical information is available in traditional product catalogs or websites.

-Let’s review some of the most-loved designs across the country, complete with videos of each.
+The reviews that follow describe some of the most-loved designs across the country, complete with videos of each.
 With this information, clinicians are fully able to determine what instruments they would like to add to their armamentarium without any uncertainty.
-Each synopsis below will detail design uses; each video will provide up-close adaptation to intended tooth surfaces for that design, and in some cases, advanced instrumentation options.
-We will start with anterior scalers, in an “all-star” lineup that covers the most-loved working ends in just a few designs.
+Each synopsis will detail design uses; each video will provide up-close adaptation to intended tooth surfaces for that design, and in some cases, advanced instrumentation options.
+Starting with anterior scalers, this “all-star” lineup covers the most-loved working ends in just a few designs.

 In an industry of ever-increasing time management expectations for clinicians, hygienists need to both know and proactively explore their arsenal of instruments.
 Those listed and detailed above are all great starting points for this endeavor.
 Beginning with Nordent® brand instruments will ensure the premium quality craftsmanship clinicians want.
 Our instruments are made in the USA, by master craftsmen with decades of experience.
 Additionally, we have introduced ground-breaking technologies such as the Anterior Scalette, the first-ever ergonomic instrument handles, and our XDURA® line—the longest-lasting scalers in the world.
 We also demonstrate an unbeatable level of support for our clinicians and products: our fast-turnaround sharpening program is one-of-a-kind, and is available free of charge for our XDURA® and Relyant® lines of instruments.
 We are also the only manufacturer with a 100% customer satisfaction guarantee, and 95% success rate for resolution of customer questions in only one inquiry.
 Lastly, we provide knowledgeable and trustworthy advisors for your practice.
 We prioritize practice efficiency solutions, furthering your return on investments, and remaining an industry partner by keeping you up-to-date on industry trends.